Giovannettone Claims First-Year Moot Trophy

 May 2, 2011

-Justin Giovannettone was crowned the top overall advocate at the championship round of the 3rd Annual Pacific McGeorge First-Year Moot Court Competition on April 12, 2011.
+Justin Giovannettone was crowned the top overall advocate at the championship round of the 3rd Annual McGeorge First-Year Moot Court Competition on April 12, 2011.

 Giovannettone combined a best brief award with an appearance in the oral advocacy final four to win the trophy in the event which is sponsored by the Moot Court Honors Board.
 Zachary Schultz won top oral advocate honors.
 Michael Coleman and Alisha Heilman also were in the final four.
 Roman Edwards finished second in the brief rankings followed by Hunter Starr and Suni Alexander, respectively.
 Honors Board member Etan Zaitsu, '11, presented plaques to the winners at the Advocacy Awards Banquet.